 If you’re interested in boosting your career with some new knowledge and strategies, here are eight intriguing online classes for working women that are offered by popular online learning sites:

-3. Lynda: “Communication Tips.”
+3. Lynda (now LinkedIn Learning): “Communication Tips.”
 This is a 3.5-hour video series created by Tatiana Kolovou and Brenda Bailey-Hughes, senior lecturers at Indiana University’s Kelley School of Business.
-The course leaders offer a new communication tip every week, for example, giving constructive criticism, stopping an interrupter, and dealing with gossip.
-Lynda offers two account choices, Basic (starting at $19.99/month) and Premium (starting at $29.99/month), which both include unlimited learning and your choice of 5,455 courses).
-To check it out, you can sign up for a free 10-day trial.
+The course leaders examine a new communication skill every week, for example, giving constructive criticism, building consensus, stopping an interrupter, and dealing with gossip.

 4. Udemy: “An Entire MBA in 1 Course.”
 Hmm, is this class too good to be true?
-The description boasts that it is the most popular business course on Udemy, has enrolled 58,636 people so far, has earned a 4.4 out of 5 rating from 6,162 users, and will teach people “everything you need to know about business … from starting a company to taking it public.”
-The course creator is Chris Haroun, an entrepreneur who has taught business classes and worked at Goldman Sachs, Citadel, and Accenture.
-Until January 10, you can take this class for just $10, a 95% discount on the regular cost of $200.
+The description boasts that it is the most popular business course on Udemy, has enrolled 340,000+ people so far, has earned a 4.4 out of 5 rating from 34,000+ users, and will teach people “everything you need to know about business from startup to IPO.”

 6. Skillshare: “Email Productivity: Work Smarter with Your Inbox.”
-Alexandra Samuel, author of Work Smarter with Social Media: A Guide to Managing Evernote, Twitter, LinkedIn, and Your Email, designed this eight-part, 44-minute video series to help people “transform your relationship to email, become more intentional with the way you work, and discover the beauty and freedom of email that doesn’t drive you nuts.”
-In the review section, 22 of 22 Skillshare users recommended it.
-Skillshare offers a free month of premium access that gives users unlimited access to 13,000 classes.
+Alexandra Samuel, author of Work Smarter with Social Media: A Guide to Managing Evernote, Twitter, LinkedIn, and Your Email, designed this nine-part, 45-minute video series to help you “transform your relationship to email, become more intentional with the way you work, and discover the beauty and freedom of email that doesn’t drive you nuts.”

 What skills are you looking to develop this year to help your career?
 Do you have memberships to any sites like Lynda or Skillshare, or have you found another good source of online classes for working women?
 Have you noticed a significant difference in quality between free and paid classes?